Delinquent Tax Sale

 The Certificate of Purchase holder shall pay all taxes that have accrued thereon since the issuance of said certificate.

 A fee of $27.00 per Collector's Deed for the recording fee must be paid.

-If the Certificate of Purchase holder fails to cause a deed to be executed and placed on record in the proper county within two years from the date of said sale, assignment of said Collector’s deed is prohibited, pursuant to Revised Missouri Statues Chapter 140.410.
+If the Certificate of Purchase holder fails to cause a deed to be executed and placed on record in the proper county within eighteen months from the date of said sale, assignment of said Collector’s deed is prohibited, pursuant to Revised Missouri Statues Chapter 140.410.